Young Food Entrepreneurs

 Young Food Entrepreneurs is our schools based project supporting young people to explore food, sustainability and enterprise.

-We are now recruiting schools for a third presentation of the project in the academic year 2018 - 2019.
+We are now fully subscribed for our third presentation of the project in the academic year 2018 - 2019.

-Now recruiting - To express an interest in this third presentation of Young Food Entrepreneurs for your school, send an email stating Young Food Entrepreneurs in the subject line confirming your contact details to email@example.com.
+To express an interest in future presentations of Young Food Entrepreneurs for your school, send an email stating Young Food Entrepreneurs in the subject line confirming your contact details to firstname.lastname@example.org.

 Secondary schools in SIMD areas 1 to 4 are eligible to take part.